mmshabab90/TTK4145-1/project/README.md

 ### Elevator module
 When a elevator object is created it does very little.
 It is not until the run method is called that a connection to the server is made, and movement- and button handlers are started.
 The reason for this is that the master keeps a list of elevator objects, that mirror the elevator object client side.

-### States module
-The state module is a set of functions consisting of while loops that handle the task for an elevator in a certain state.

 ## Robustness
 ### Network